 We are continually assessing the capacity of each of our organisations and comparing this against the demands of the hearings system.
 We will continue to work together at local and national levels to ensure that these match each other as well as they can.
-There is a clear focus on activity to increase hearing numbers in order to accommodate the needs of children that are still waiting for hearings - whether they are already in the system or newly entering it - as swiftly as possible.
+There is a clear focus on activity to increase hearing numbers, and particularly face-to-face elements, in order to accommodate the needs of children that are still waiting for hearings - whether they are already in the system or newly entering it - as swiftly as possible.